User37som/libbitcoin/bx-fetch-history.md

 > The `received.height` property indicates the block height at which the receive transaction is confirmed.
 A missing value indicates that the receipt is unconfirmed.
 Version 3 does not provide unconfirmed history.

+> A `value` of 18446744073709551615 indicates that the spend is uncorrelated to a receipt.
+This will occur if the spend is indexed but the receipt is not, which can occur if the server starts indexing between the two transactions.
+Correlation failure can also occur due to an extremely low probability hash collision (1 in 2^49).
+The caller should always check for this condition.

 ### Example 2
 [13Ft7SkreJY9D823NPm4t6D1cBqLYTJtAe](https://blockchain.info/address/13Ft7SkreJY9D823NPm4t6D1cBqLYTJtAe)
 ```sh